bdelanghe/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
-body = AmzSpApi::FulfillmentOutboundApiModel::CreateFulfillmentReturnRequest.new # CreateFulfillmentReturnRequest |
+body = AmzSpApi::FulfillmentOutboundApiModel::CreateFulfillmentReturnRequest.new # CreateFulfillmentReturnRequest | The request body of the `createFulfillmentReturn` operation.
-seller_fulfillment_order_id = 'seller_fulfillment_order_id_example' # String | An identifier assigned by the seller to the fulfillment order at the time it was created.
-The seller uses their own records to find the correct SellerFulfillmentOrderId value based on the buyer's request to return items.
+seller_fulfillment_order_id = 'seller_fulfillment_order_id_example' # String | An identifier the seller assigns to the fulfillment order at the time it was created.
+The seller uses their own records to find the correct `sellerFulfillmentOrderId` value based on the buyer's request to return items.

 begin